Richards Administration Platform

-- Reforming online education experience to be more accessible for disabled students and work with Accessibility Resources & Service (ARS) to better address needs of disabled students and make the registration process easier and more effective.
+- Reforming online education experience to be more accessible for disabled students and work with Accessibility Resources & Service (ARS) to better address the needs of disabled students and make the registration process easier and more effective.

 Emotional Wellness, Mental Health, and Student Well-Being

-The COVID-19 Pandemic has brought attention to the importance of student well-being which encompasses physical health, but also emotional wellness and student mental health.
+The COVID-19 Pandemic has brought attention to the importance of student well-being which encompasses physical health, but also emotional wellness, and student mental health.
 The Richards Administration seeks to provide student-centered leadership which aims to modify existing structures such as CAPS to best support the population as well as increase student awareness about mental health, with an emphasis in marginalized communities.

 - Formalizing peer support and outreach programs to address lacking trust in counseling services among underrepresented students.